kubewarden/kubewarden.io/content/blog/2025/02/kubewarden-1.22-release.md

 We're excited to announce the release of Kubewarden v1.22!
-This release brings some improvements to `kwctl` and the Rust SDK, together with some internal changes to prepare future work.
+This release brings some improvements to `kwctl` and the Rust SDK, together with some internal changes to prepare for future work.

 ## Breaking change: PolicyServer health check endpoint change